Cebu City: Etymology

+The modern name, Cebu, is a 16th–17th century Spanish pronunciation of the native name Sugbo and its early iterations are Zibu, Zebu, Zubu', Subuth', Çubu', and Sibu.
 The word sugbú in Cebuano means "to dive into water", and also in Tagalog, Hiligaynon, Aklanon, and Mansaka languages with more or less the same meaning.
-The name is probably derived from the Proto-Philippine word *sug(e)bu meaning "to wade into water".
+The name is derived from the Proto-Philippine word *sug(e)bu meaning "to wade into water".
+In Mateo Sanchéz's entry, he defines sugbu or sibu as "to put or place partially into the water" or "as someone stepping into water, but not totally".

 As with most settlements in the Philippines whose common origin is either derived from an abundance of plants, for example, Manila and one of the most common names of cities in the Philippines, Talisay and settlements near a body of water, for example, Iloilo and the island of Mindanao.
-Early iterations of the name include Çubu, and Zubu, and then eventually "Cebu".
-Thus, the modern name is either probably a 16th–17th century Spanish pronunciation of the native name or as how it was heard by early chroniclers in that time period.
 The Selden Map records the island known to the Ming dynasty as sokbu (束務), a Hokkien pronunciation of the name (in Mandarin Chinese "suwu"), in the early 17th century.

 History

 Pre-Hispanic period

-A picture of a Bronze Image of the Hindu god Shiva (lost during World War 2), found at Mactan-Cebu.
-It shows how the culture of the area was Hindu and Indianized.
+A picture of a Bronze Image of the Hindu god Shiva (lost during World War II), found in Mactan, demonstrating the area as having been Hindu and Indianized.

 Very little is known about when the site was first settled prior to colonization, but artifacts have been discovered near the city, if not exactly at the site in what is now Cebu City dating back to at least the 14th to 15th centuries CE.
-Other geological and archaeological studies revealed that Cebu as a settlement began sometime during the 10th century CE.
+Other geological and archaeological studies revealed that Cebu as a settlement began sometime during the 10th century.
 Though there are artifacts detailing the settlement of the island as early as 2000 BCE, the exact date of when the village was settled and named "Sugbu" is unknown, since prior to colonization most Visayans were illiterate up until the later half of the 16th century.

-The city's only reliable historical record started with Portuguese explorer, Ferdinand Magellan's landing in the island in 1521 CE and then after the Battle of Mactan, it is then followed by a brief period of silence and almost nihility, and back again in 1565 CE when Miguel López de Legazpi led an expedition back to the island.
-When Magellan and crew arrived in 1521 CE, the Europeans did not mention or state a thriving city in a European or Chinese sense and nor it was ever been described as a "kingdom" as there were no kingdoms in pre-colonial Philippines other than it was merely a simple fishing and trading village.
-However, this notion is challenged by a new translation of ancient Chinese Annals, a kingdom called Suwu was mentioned in the 1225 Chinese Annals, the Zhufan Zhi (諸蕃志), and during the 17th Century this was the same name used for Cebu among Chinese traders to the Philippines, thus, it is presumed to be the same location.
+According to a new translation of ancient Chinese Annals: a kingdom called Suwu (束務) was mentioned in the 1225 work Zhu Fan Zhi (諸蕃志), and in the 17th century this was the same name used for Cebu among Chinese traders to the Philippines, thus, it is presumed to be the same location.

 Cebu was referenced in association with Boni (Brunei) wherein it was written: